HISTORY OF PATTERSON FRUIT FARM

 Yet another generation joined the farming operation as Jim and Nancy’s sons David (in 1992) and Bill (1993) came back following their graduations from OSU.
 The operation has continued to grow as the 21st century arrived.
 The two locations enjoy a reputation as a fun destination for families to pick up quality fruit, spend a few hours “on the farm” with a generation of children who have no relationship with agriculture, thus little knowledge of how their food grows.
 Thousands of school children visit annually as the Patterson family seeks to “give back” in helping educate their neighbors and friends around the Cleveland area.
 The popular Patterson cider continues to be sold throughout Cleveland’s grocery stores; the Caves Road market blends a warm feeling of friendliness with the business of selling a variety of fruits, bakery and related products to customers; and families make their visits a part of their fall tradition.
 Maple syrup production has enjoyed a resurgence of interest and the Patterson sugarhouse draws folks who want to learn more about this “Geauga County” tradition.

-Dave (and wife Pam, children Johnny and Heather) live on the Mulberry Road farm and Bill and children Sam and Jack) live close by the farm market on Caves Road.
+Dave (and wife Pam, children Johnny and Heather) live on the Mulberry Road farm and Bill (and wife Kristin, children Sam, Campbell , Jack and Parker) live close by the farm market on Caves Road.
 They are involved in proudly maintaining this busy farm in an ever urbanizing area.
 A third child of Jim and Nancy (Susan, married to Mike Swiger, with two children James and Audrey) lives across the street from the farm market.
 You will see them often as they walk across to the market to enjoy the hustle and bustle.

 In 2007 the golf course was sold to the Geauga County Park District and in 2011 Orchard Hills Park was officially dedicated and has become a popular place for people to enjoy the beauty of the land and the view of Lake Erie from atop the hill (which is still owned by Patterson’s).
 Orchard Hills Center has become increasingly busy.
 The combination of the busy farm market and the park has been delightful to see come to fruition and has brought a huge sense of pride to the entire Patterson family.